MENOSCAL/PersonalBlogWebsite/README.md

 ## Instructions

-* clone the project
+* Clone project
-* open the index file in a browser
+* Open the index file in the browser

 ## Creators